Surfing Boardbags

 Penelokan is a small village on the rim of the caldera with great views of the volcano and lake.
 Here you can eat at some restaurants that serve decent (just OK), but expensive, buffets with a view.
 There's also a bunch of vendors selling fresh fruit and veggies as well as souvenirs.
 VERY PUSHY!!

 In their shop, they sold inexpensive locally grown items.
 The ginger drink was incredible!
-There was bundles of fresh vanilla, all the spices you could imagine (including cheap saffron), coffee, chocolate, and more.
+There were bundles of fresh vanilla, all the spices you could imagine (including cheap saffron), coffee, chocolate, and more.

 They also had Kopi Lewak (cat poop coffee made famous in the movie The Bucket List.)
 We bought some for the novelty.
 The cost was only a tiny fraction of how much it costs in the US.
 It’s the most expensive coffee in the world, because of the process.